woojiahao/govid-19/README.md

 - `state` - case sensitive search for the state to return
 - `first` - get the first *n* number of records
 - `last` - get the last *n* number of records
+- `sort-total` - sort the results by the total value of each category
-- `sort-data` - sort the results by the total value of each category
+- `sort-records` - sort the results by the total value of each category

 #### Response structure